oomph-lib/oomph-lib/README.md

 ### Step 5: Register the new directory so it is included in a top-level build

-At the moment, the newly-created demo driver directory is not visited when the demo-drivers are built (or self-tested) from the top level.
+At the moment, the newly-created demo driver directory is not visited when the demo drivers are built (or self-tested) from the top level.
 So if you build the demo drivers in the `demo_drivers/poisson` directory like this:

 ```bash
 cd demo_drivers/poisson